Dunkin' Park: Home Run Derby X

 On June 12, 2023, Major League Baseball announced that the 2023 MLB Home Run Derby X would be making a stop in Hartford at Dunkin' Park on August 11 with former major leaguers Nick Swisher and Jonny Gomes.

 Savannah Bananas

-On October 5, 2022, the Savannah Bananas announced their 2023 World Tour and one of their stops would be at Dunkin' Park on August 14, 2023.
+The Savannah Bananas played the Party Animals at Dunkin' Park on August 14, 2023, winning 5-4.
+Banana Ball will return to Hartford in 2026 for a three-game series between the Party Animals and the Indianapolis Clowns from Thursday, July 23 through Saturday, July 25.

 Links at the Yard

 The Links at the Yard is a unique golf experience in Downtown Hartford presented by the Callaway Golf Company.
 On August 8, 2018, the partnership between the Yard Goats and Callaway was first announced to occur from September 27 through September 30.
 On June 25, 2019, the Yard Goats announced they would continue their partnership for a second Links at the Yard, from September 26 through September 29.
 Following the COVID-19 pandemic, the Yard Goats and Callaway continued their partnership with a third event scheduled to occur from October 14 through October 17.